cyphercrescent/sepalsolver-doc/docs/source/Math.rst

        .. code-block:: CSharp

           double[] Getrow(int i, double[,] data)
-   Param:
+   Parameters:
+       i:
-      | i:  The index of the row to extract.
+         The index of the row to extract.
+       data:
-      | data:  The two-dimensional array from which the row will be retrieved.
+            The two-dimensional array from which the row will be retrieved.
    Returns:
        An array representing the i-th row of matrix data element.
    Example: